From spacetime thermodynamics to Weyl transverse gravity: Overview of Weyl transverse gravity and its generalizations

+Weyl transverse gravity is also notable for incorporating the strong equivalence principle~\cite{equivalence}, which asserts that ``All test fundamental physics (including gravitational physics) is not affected locally by the presence of a gravitational field''~\cite{Casola:2015}.
+The only other metric theory of gravity in four spacetime dimensions compatible with this principle is general relativity (in higher dimensions, both Diff- and WTDiff-invariant Lovelock theories also incorporate it).
+This observation can be seen to follow from general relativity and Weyl transverse gravity being the only metric theories whose only degrees of freedom are those of a massless graviton~\cite{Barcelo:2014,Barcelo:2018,Carballo:2022}.
+It has been noted that the presence of any other propagating gravitational degrees of freedom tends to break the strong equivalence principle~\cite{Casola:2014}, although the Einstein equivalence principle (which does not concern gravitational test physics) remains valid even in these cases~\cite{Casola:2015}.

 While we primarily focus on Weyl transverse gravity in the present work, we also show a thermodynamic derivation of equations of motion for a class of more general WTDiff-invariant theories of gravity in section~\ref{WTDiff from TD}.
-Specifically, we consider arbitrary gravitational Lagrangians constructed from the auxiliary metric and the auxiliary Riemann tensor (but not its derivatives) and restrict our attention to minimally coupled matter fields described by action~\eqref{S matter}.
+Specifically, we consider arbitrary gravitational Lagrangians constructed from the auxiliary metric, the auxiliary Riemann tensor (but not its derivatives) and minimally coupled matter fields.
 The most general such action reads

 The corresponding traceless equations of motion are~\cite{Carballo:2022,Alonso:2022b}

 where we defined the symmetric tensor

 with the tensor $\tilde{E}_{\mu}^{\;\:\nu\rho\sigma}$ being the derivative of the Lagrangian with respect to the auxiliary Riemann tensor